-Due to inconsistencies in various studies, it’s largely unclear how often couples engage in sexual activity.
+It’s largely unclear how often couples engage in sexual activity.
 One study of more than 20,000 couples found that a mere 26% of sexually active duos are having sex once per week.
 The majority of study participants reported sexual encounters just once or twice each month.

 Other studies have found that couples are having sex anywhere from once or twice weekly to a couple of times per month.